deep-security/aws-config/README.md

 <a name="protecting-your-deep-security-manager-api-password" />

-## Protecting Your Deep Security Manager API Password
+### Protect Your Deep Security Manager API Password

-If you're feeling nervous about having a plaintext password in your rule configuration, this section will help you get set up with an encrypted password.
+You can set up with an encrypted password.

 You may have noticed that the rules give you the option to specify your password as a string **or URI**, and that there are optional parameters for specifying an encryption key and an encryption context, each of which can also be provided as string or URI.

-We won't try to cover all of the concepts involved here in great detail, but we will give you just enough to be dangerous.
-If you want to learn more, the [AWS Key Management Service documentation](https://aws.amazon.com/documentation/kms/) is the best place to start.
+For details, see the [AWS Key Management Service documentation](https://aws.amazon.com/documentation/kms/).

 In the AWS Key Management Service (AWS KMS), you create a [Customer Master Key](http://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys).
 This master key remains securely stored by AWS KMS, and can be used to generate [data keys](http://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#data-keys) that are then used to encrypt individual data items, in this case your password.
 The encrypted data key is normally stored alongside the encrypted data.
 You can also optionally provide an [encryption context](http://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#encrypt_context) to allow more fine-grained access to the encrypted data.